 The 100 Best Jobs

 All jobs aren’t created equal.
 In fact, some are simply better than the rest.
-U.S. News 100 Best Jobs of 2013 are the occupations that offer a mosaic of employment opportunity, good salary, manageable work-life balance, and job security.
-Some careers offer just the right mix of these components – for instance, our top tier is filled with tech and healthcare jobs – but the list also includes strong showings from occupations in the social services and business sectors.
-Even construction jobs enter the fray this year.
-Read more on how we rank the best jobs, and check out our full list.
+U.S. News 100 Best Jobs of 2014 offer a mosaic of employment opportunity, good salary, manageable work-life balance and job security.
+Some careers offer just the right mix of these components – for instance, nearly 40 percent of our picks are health care jobs – but the list also includes strong showings from occupations in the social services and business sectors.
+And for the first time, our No. 1 pick is a technology job.
+Read more on how we rank the best jobs, and check out our complete list.

-Having a penchant for organization and numbers is essential for the budding bookkeeping, accounting, & auditing clerk, and employment opportunity is expected to be good as regulations in the financial sector constrict.
-Look forward to 259,000 new jobs in this industry by the decade’s end.
+Having a penchant for organization and numbers is essential for the budding bookkeeping, accounting and audit clerk, and good opportunities for employment are expected as regulations in the financial sector constrict.
+Anticipate 204,600 new jobs in this industry by 2022.

 Sending the right message about a product can take the item from a shelf-warmer to a must-have sensation rapidly.
 That’s what effective marketing managers do – highlight what’s fresh and relevant about a commodity to entice consumers.
 Our No. 44 job ranks so well in part due to its high median salary: $119,480 in 2012.